saishivaniv/Heart-Attack-Prediction-Final-project/README.md

 # PROCESS:

-Data preprocessing
+- Data preprocessing

-Data Analysis
+- Data Analysis

-Data Visualization
+- Data Visualization

-Model Selection
+- Model Selection

-Model Training
+- Model Training

 # CONCLUSION:

 Our Logistic Regression algorithm yields the highest accuracy, 85%.
-Any accuracy above 70% is considered good, but be careful because if your accuracy is extremly high, it may be too good to be true (an example of Overfitting).
+Any accuracy above 70% is considered good, but be careful because if your accuracy is extremely high, it may be too good to be true (an example of Overfitting).
 Thus, 85% is the ideal accuracy!